saasaa831/behave_pom/README.md

-#Design Pattern i used is Python Behave Page Object model.
+#Design Pattern used is Python Behave Page Object model.

 Selenium webdriver , python , behave
 install latest Python or above 3.4.2 and all libraries installed with the pip